Call to Speak with an Enrollment Specialist

 To get additional information about the drugs covered by KelseyCare Advantage, or to request a copy of the Formulary Addendum be mailed to your home, please call Member Services at 713-442-CARE (2273) or 1-866-535-8343, 8 a.m. to 8 p.m., seven days a week from October 1 through March 31 and from 8 a.m. to 8 p.m., Monday through Friday from April 1 through September 30.
 TTY/TDD users should call 711.

 - You can ask Member Services for a list of similar drugs that are covered by KelseyCare Advantage.
-When you receive the list, show it to your doctor and ask him or her to prescribe a similar drug covered by KelseyCare Advantage.
+Show the list to your doctor and ask him or her to prescribe one of the similar drugs covered by KelseyCare Advantage.

 - You can ask KelseyCare Advantage to make an exception and cover your drug.
-See below for information about how to request an exception.
+Coverage Determination & Payment Request (Prescriptions Part D)

 How do I request an exception to the KelseyCare Advantage formulary?